whitewhidow/quest-sideloader-linux/README.md

     [OK] ADB DEVICE found: /sdcard

-    [READ] user.json NOT found on the deivce, Will attempt to dl it and push it now [OK] user.json pushed
-    [READ] qq1091481055.json NOT found on the device, Will attempt to dl it and push it now [OK] qq1091481055.json pushed
+    [OK] user.json is present on device
+    [OK] qq1091481055.json is present on device

     [OK] APK File found: Vader_Immortal_Episode_III.[3.0.2.236944]_patched.apk.
     [OK] OBB File found: com.ILMxLAB.VaderImmortal.ep3/main.236944.com.ILMxLAB.VaderImmortal.ep3.obb.

-    [READ] Should we attempt to UNINSTALL EXISTING com.ILMxLAB.VaderImmortal.ep3 application from the device? (y/n) n
+    [READ] Should we attempt to UNINSTALL EXISTING com.ILMxLAB.VaderImmortal.ep3 application from the device? (y/n) y
+Success

     Will now attempt to INSTALL the com.ILMxLAB.VaderImmortal.ep3 application.
 Failures here indicate a problem with the device connection or storage permissions and are fatal!
     Press any key to continue, or CTRL+C to Cancel ...
 AND BE PATIENT PLEASE Success

-    [READ] Should we now attempt to REMOVE EXISTING OBB data for the com.ILMxLAB.VaderImmortal.ep3 application? from the device? (y/n) n

     Will now attempt to GRANT permissions to com.ILMxLAB.VaderImmortal.ep3.
     Press any key to continue, or CTRL+C to Cancel ...
 AND BE PATIENT PLEASE

+    [READ] Should we now attempt to REMOVE EXISTING OBB data for the com.ILMxLAB.VaderImmortal.ep3 application? from the device? (y/n) y

     Will now attempt to PUSH the com.ILMxLAB.VaderImmortal.ep3 obb data file to the downloads folder.
     Failures here indicate storage problems missing SD card or bad permissions and are fatal.
     Press any key to continue, or CTRL+C to Cancel ...
-AND BE PATIENT PLEASE com.ILMxLAB.VaderImmortal.ep3/main.236944.com.ILMxLAB.VaderImmortal.ep3.obb: 1 file pushed.
-39.4 MB/s (3890209223 bytes in 94.135s)
+AND BE PATIENT PLEASE com.ILMxLAB.VaderImmortal.ep3/main.236....5 MB/s (3890209223 bytes in 212.484s)

     Will now attempt to move obb data file from the downloads folder to the Andoird/obb folder.
     Press any key to continue, or CTRL+C to Cancel ...
 AND BE PATIENT PLEASE